0

 Australian Hellzapoppin’ Prize

-Posted by Matthew Riddle on Oct 6, 2009 in dance
+Posted by matthew on Oct 6, 2009 in dance

 The Australian Hellzapoppin’ Prize was held in Sydney for the first time on Saturday night.
 From my perspective it was a really fantastic occasion, and generated a lot of excitement and interest in a scene that hasn’t seen AHP close up before.